balabit/GSoC2013/README.md

 GSoC2013
 ========

-BalaBit's project ideas for the Google Summer of Code 2013 program
+BalaBit's project ideas for the Google Summer of Code 2013 program, please see the [wiki](https://github.com/balabit/GSoC2013/wiki).